redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 ## Which OpenStack components does RDO include?

-RDO includes all "integrated" OpenStack components (Nova, Glance, Keystone, Cinder, Neutron and Horizon), OpenStack client libraries and CLIs, as well as the PackStack installer and assoicated puppet modules.
-In addition, RDO includes those projects which are Incubating in Grizzly, i.e. Heat and Ceilometer.
+RDO includes all "integrated" OpenStack components (Nova, Glance, Keystone, Cinder, Swift, Neutron, Ceilometer, Horizon, Heat, Trove and Sahara), OpenStack client libraries and CLIs, as well as the PackStack installer and associated puppet modules.
+In addition, RDO includes select projects which are Incubating, if and when we have people who are willing and able to maintain those packages.
 You can find out more about the OpenStack components included, and about RDO, at [about RDO](about RDO).

 ## Where is RDO built?